Pathum Nissanka: Ups and Downs

 During the match against Pakistan in the 2023 Cricket World Cup, he scored his 10th ODI half-century.
-He also put 102 run partnership with Kusal Mendis but ended up in the losing side.
+He also put 102 run partnership with Kusal Mendis but ended up in the losing team.
 On 16 October 2023, against Australia, he scored his 11th ODI half-century and put 125 run partnership with Kusal Perera for first wicket.
 However Sri Lanka lost the match after a batting collapse.
 On 21 October 2023, against Netherland, Nissanka scored his 12th ODI half-century, his third consecutive half-century in the World Cup.
 Finally, Sri Lanka won their first match in the World Cup by 5 wickets.

 On 26 October 2023 against England, Nissanka made his 13th ODI half-century, his fourth consecutive half-century in the World Cup, where he became the fifth Sri Lankan batter to score 50 or more runs in three consecutive World Cup matches, with Kumar Sangakkara, Chamara Silva, Roshan Mahanama and Arjuna Ranatunga.
 Nissanka also became the second batter and first Sri Lankan to get to 1000 ODI runs in 2023.
 He made match winning unbeaten 137 run partnership with Sadeera Samarawickrama and England made their sixth consecutive World Cup loss to Sri Lanka.
 He is second highest run scorer for Sri Lanka scoring 332 runs in 9 matches with average of 41.5.